Grandparent Visitation Rights

 Sometimes a dispute about grandparent visitation rights can be resolved without seeking court-ordered visitation.
 Mediation is often an effective way to settle disputes without going to court.
 In mediation, a neutral third party will help the parties communicate and come to a legally binding solution that benefits both sides.

 Do you have the right to visit with your grandchildren?
 The answer is yes in most cases, but every situation is different.
 In the best-case scenario, you should be able to work out an arrangement to see your children without the court getting involved.
-But if you have questions about your legal right to visitation as a grandparent, have a family law attorney review your situation at no cost to you.
+But if you have questions about your legal right to visitation as a grandparent, have a family law attorney provide you a free initial case review.